steven-j-lee/Infinite_Hall/README.md

-# Infinite_Burnside
+# Infinite_Hall

-Game created over the Summer 2020, inspired by the university's urband legend.
+Horror game inspired by the university's urband legend.

 With over 500 downloads on itch.io, it features random jump scares, an AI with a randomized heuristic and a procedural stairs systems.